wubba438/calory_counter/README.md

 ```

 ### Files
-MOst of the code is located in the `module` module.
+Most of the code is located in the `module` module.
 It contains:

 - The main class `Order` in the orders.py file
 - Functions to calculate the price and calories in the functions.py